VanOvermeire/dynamodb-helper/dynamodb-helper/README.md

 // and you can also put, delete, scan, etc.
 ```

-Also see the unit and integration tests.
+Also see the `src/main.rs`, the unit and integration tests.

 Be sure to check the [usage info](#usage-notes) and the overview of [attributes and methods](#macro-details).